Count-distinct problem: Min/max sketches

 Min/max sketches store only the minimum/maximum hashed values.
 Examples of known min/max sketch estimators: Chassaing et al. presents max sketch which is the minimum-variance unbiased estimator for the problem.
 The continuous max sketches estimator is the maximum likelihood estimator.
 The estimator of choice in practice is the HyperLogLog algorithm.

 The intuition behind such estimators is that each sketch carries information about the desired quantity.
 For example, when every element $e_j$ is associated with a uniform RV, $h(e_j) \sim U(0,1)$, the expected minimum value of $h(e_1),h(e_2), \ldots, h(e_n)$ is $1/(n+1)$.
 The hash function guarantees that $h(e_j)$ is identical for all the appearances of $e_j$.
 Thus, the existence of duplicates does not affect the value of the extreme order statistics.

 There are other estimation techniques other than min/max sketches.
-The first paper on count-distinct estimation by Flajolet et al. describes a bit pattern sketch.
+The first paper on count-distinct estimation describes the Flajolet–Martin algorithm, a bit pattern sketch.
 In this case, the elements are hashed into a bit vector and the sketch holds the logical OR of all hashed values.
 The first asymptotically space- and time-optimal algorithm for this problem was given by Daniel M. Kane, Jelani Nelson, and David P. Woodruff.